nuuuwan/news_lk3_data/README.md

 *2024-04-03 05:14:01* · [`dailyftlk`](https://www.ft.lk/columns/Election-on-shifting-sands/4-760228) · `en`

+The meeting was Basil Rajapaksa’s way of telling President Wickremesinghe and his lotus-bud backers that the SLPP will not be Comet Ranil’s tail.
+Basil Rajapaksa wants a parliamentary election first.
+The only way to mitigate the SLPP’s impending defeat is gaining a handful of parliamentary seats, therewith some bargaining power.
+Having the presidential election first would not work as well for the SLPP.
+Even in the extremely unlikely event of Ranil Wickremesinghe winning, that victory will lift not the SLPP boat; only the UNP boat.
+Even in his current SLPP-dependent state, Ranil Wickremesinghe is no puppet of the Rajapaksas.
+A President Wickremesinghe with a popular mandate would be totally beyond not just Rajapaksa control but also Rajapaksa influence

 “We too live in a time when political structures we inhabit are fluid and perhaps on the cusp of great and potentially dangerous changes.” – Richard Whatmore (The end of enlightenment)

-Namal Rajapaksa had his crowning as crown prince last week.
-The SLPP titled the Tangalle meeting, “Let’s begin the Battle from Hambantota”.
-Battle to return the Rajapaksas to power under a President Namal, if not in 2024, then in 2029; or someday.
-In the propaganda images, young Namal is foregrounded, kurahan shawl and all, against a backdrop of Mahinda and Basil Rajapaksa.
-The new trinity.
-The SLPP going through generational change.
-Torch of leadership passing from father and uncle to son/nephew.
-The SLPP is the only Lankan party founded to enthrone a family.
-It can renew itself only by staying the same.

 ...